watem-sedem/watem-sedem/docs/input.rst

 beta
 ****

-Beta (as float32) is a calibration parameter of the CN-model.
+Beta (as float) is a calibration parameter of the CN-model.
 It determines the relation between the runoff and the antecedent rainfall.
 This parameter is only mandatory if the :ref:`Model Choice <choicespage>`: :ref:`Only WS <simple>` is set to 0.